 If you’re struggling with suicidal thoughts, you may feel it’s the only way to end the pain you’re facing.
 You may have pushed away loved ones, withdrawing further and further into your pain – trying to shield them from the burden of your problems.
 You may have attempted suicide only to have the plan fail.
 You may feel no one can possibly understand what you’re going through and the pathetic reassurances from your loved ones may just make you angry.
 It’s time to stop the suicidal thoughts once and for all.

 An inpatient center for those struggling with suicidal ideation is the ideal way for you to be protected and safe 24-hours a day, which can help you relax and learn to face some of the challenges in your life.
 A combination of therapeutic interventions and medication management can help get to the root of what’s causing your suicidal feelings and help you learn to heal.
-Entering an inpatient program will allow you to escape the stress and pressure of your daily life and focus upon what matters most right now – getting better.
+Entering an inpatient center for your mental health will allow you to escape the stress and pressure of your daily life and focus upon what matters most right now – getting better.

 Program Philosophy and Benefits

-At Vantage Point, we’ve helped countless children, teens, adults, and older adults who are struggling with feelings of suicide learn ways to deal with their emotional pain and put it squarely behind them.
+At Vantage Point in Fayetteville, we’ve helped countless children, teens, adults, and older adults at our center who are struggling with feelings of suicide learn ways to deal with their emotional pain and put it squarely behind them.
 As we approach each client we meet as a unique person who has lived a unique life, we understand that treatment for suicidal thoughts is never a one-size-fits-most approach.
-Suicidal thoughts and behaviors always requires thorough care provided by a multidisciplinary treatment team that is designed for each client we treat.
+Suicidal thoughts and behaviors always requires thorough care provided by a multidisciplinary treatment team that is designed for each client we treat at our center.
 At Vantage Point, we’re ready to help guide you on your journey toward recovery and heal the whole you – mind, body, and spirit.

 Treatment Options Offered at Vantage Point

-When you come to us for treatment for your suicidal thoughts and behaviors, you’ll undergo a variety of evaluations that will help us to determine the best methods to assist in your healing.
+When you come to our center for treatment for your suicidal thoughts and behaviors, you’ll undergo a variety of evaluations that will help us to determine the best methods to assist in your healing.
 Our medical examination will help us determine if you’re struggling with any medical complications of previous suicide attempts or physical health problems.
 The psychiatric evaluation will allow us to determine the severity of your suicidal thoughts as well as the presence of any co-occurring mental health disorders such as bipolar disorder.
-Your treatment team will take the results of these assessments and work alongside you and your loved ones to create a plan of care for your stay with us.
+Your treatment team will take the results of these assessments and work alongside you and your loved ones to create a plan of care for your stay at our center.

 Medication may be used as a means to control any mental health disorders you may be struggling with such as schizophrenia, depression, or anxiety disorders.
 The exact types of medications will be based upon the mental health disorder and the findings of the treatment team.
-If you are placed on medication, you will be consistently monitored for efficacy and dosage will be changed accordingly.
+If you are placed on medication while at our center, you will be consistently monitored for efficacy and dosage will be changed accordingly.

-Group therapy may be used as a part of your treatment plan as it allows you to work with others who are struggling with similar troubles.
-In group you’ll address co-occurring disorders, importance of medication compliance, and triggers for suicidal thoughts.
+Group therapy may be used as a part of your mental health treatment plan at our center as it allows you to work with others who are struggling with similar troubles.
+In group, you’ll address co-occurring disorders, importance of medication compliance, and triggers for suicidal thoughts.

-As we aim to treat each person who comes to us in every way we can, we use experiential therapy programs to complement your treatment.
+As we aim to treat each person who comes to our center for suicidal thoughts in every way we can, we use experiential therapy programs to complement your mental health treatment.
 These may include: